 Obtaining a Chipper

-First you’ll need to locate a wood chipper that is available, many times local equipment rental companies will have one.
+First, you’ll need to locate a wood chipper that is available.
+Black Dog Equipment offers an online rental request form for our Wood Chipper Rental, allowing our customers to easily request to rent from us.
 Since chippers are portable, it is easy to rent them and bring them to your property to do the job you want to do.
 Instead of spending a few hundred or even thousand dollars on buying a chipper, renting one is a great option.

 Find out the safety features for the specific wood chipper you will be using.
 Knowing where the emergency stop controls are located and the meaning of any safety decals, as well as the location and purpose of any safety guards are all important.
 Never disable any safety features, even if you find them irritating during operation.
 They are there for your safety.

 Safe operation of a wood chipper begins with proper planning and preparation long before the power is turned on and the work begins.
 Gather your personal protection equipment before operation.
 This includes; tight-fitting clothing, a hardhat, eye and ear protection, non-slip shoes or boots and close-fitting gloves with no cuffs.
 You’ll want eye and head protection in case of flying debris, ear protection because of the high noise environment, and if work gloves are used to protect the hands, they should be cinched tight to provide a close fit to prevent tree limbs from accidentally “grabbing” the glove and pulling you into the machine.
 Loose fitting clothing and hanging jewelry should be avoided to help prevent “grabbing” as well.